JeffDCorbett/100-days-of-code/log.md

 ### Known Bugs:
 **Hits** - Once a hit location is found entering the same number two more times results in sunken ship.
 Need to record
 and compare against guessed numbers.

+### Day 1: April 16, 2021

+**Today's Progress**: The focus was on functions; the basics of how to structure them, call them, pass arguments, and return values.
+I'm learning JavaScript using the book "Head First JavaScript Programming"

+- calculate_area.js

+**Thoughts:** Most of today's work seemed redundant as I am not completely new to programming.
+I've written a full-stack app
+in Python/Flask that is currently in use, so the concepts are not new, but I feel I need a deep dive into JS.